-The design of the opto-pack for housing an VCSEL array is similar to that used in the secondgeneration opto-boards for two reasons [4].
+We have designed an opto-pack that is similar to that used in the second-generation optoboards for two reasons [6].
 First the opto-pack has a simple design and is easy to handle.
-Second we have extensive experience in fabricating the opto-packs, 1,200 pieces for the second-generation opto-boards.
+Second we have extensive experience in fabricating the opto-packs, 1,200 pieces for the secondgeneration opto-boards.
 In addition, we have also fabricated 280 opto-packs for the off-detector opto-receivers (RXs).
 In total, our production volume is equivalent to 18,000 channels, more than what is anticipated for the pixel detector at HL-LHC.